rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 Basic knowledge of elliptic curves, groups and interactive arguments is assumed in the following text.
 Basic familiarity with SNARKs is also assumed.
-The polynomial commitment scheme implemented heavily relies on the Inner Product Proof from the Bulletproofs protocol.
-If needed, refer to the following resources:

-- Section 3 in the original Bulletproofs[@bulletproofs] paper.
-- From Zero (Knowledge) to Bulletproofs writeup[@from0k2bp].
-- Rust Dalek Bulletproofs implementation notes[@dalek-docs].
-- Section 4.1 of my bachelors thesis[@hacspec-bulletproofs].
+The polynomial commitment scheme and accumulation scheme used was implemented and analyzed in a previous paper[@halo-accumulation] by one of the authors of this paper.

 The following subsections introduce the concept of Incrementally Verifiable Computation (IVC) along with some background concepts.
 These concepts lead to